How Do Your Biomedical Named Entity Recognition Models Generalize to Novel Entities?: Generalizability of BioNER Models

-\paragraph{\normalfont{\textbf{Effect of Domain-specific Pretraining}}} Domain-specific PLMs constantly outperform BERT on \textsc{Syn} and \textsc{Con}.
+Domain-specific PLMs constantly outperform \bert~on \syn~and \con.
 These results show that pretraining on domain-specific corpora mostly affects synonym generalization and concept generalization.
-On the other hand, BERT and domain-specific PLMs achieve similar performance on \textsc{Mem} because memorization does not require much domain-specific knowledge and the models have the same architecture and capacity.
+On the other hand, \bert~and domain-specific PLMs achieve similar performance on \mem~because memorization does not require much domain-specific knowledge and the models have the same architecture and capacity.